-VIRTUS—which derives from Latin and means valor, moral strength, excellence and worth—is the brand name that identifies best practice programs designed to help prevent wrongdoing, and promote correct actions in religious organizations.
+VIRTUS—which derives from Latin and means valor, moral strength, excellence and worth—is the brand name that identifies best practices programs designed to help prevent wrongdoing and promote correct actions in religious organizations.

 This brand was developed by the

 National Catholic Risk Retention Group Inc. and selected by the diocese because of its quality and for the ability of the diocese to "train the trainer" and have those individuals train other people in the diocese.